Beer Die FAQs

 Snappa is another form of Beer Die that is quite popular, but it is played seated.
 The rules have a few key differences but are relatively similar.
 The main distinctions (besides being seated) are that the dice has to go between, or over, the two cups to be live (unless it hits the cup), and that the dice doesn’t have to land over halfway to be live.
 Additionally Snappa is usually played on a table that is 8ft x 2ft which helps to encourage more contact with the cups.

-Snappa is a great game as it can be played indoors much more easily, and it is perfect for the lazy man who doesn’t want to move but still wants to compete.
+Snappa is a great game as it can be played indoors much more easily, and it is perfect for the lazy people who don’t want to move but still want to compete.
 There is something nice about not leaving your chair, standing up, and being in a different state.
-There are fewer better bonding experiences for four men than playing Snappa together for a few hours.
+There are fewer better bonding experiences for four friends than playing Snappa together for a few hours.
 Going to college in Boston, there weren’t many great Beer Die venues, so we fell in love with Snappa.
 Snappa is the Winter Olympics to the Beer Die Summer Olympics.
 While it may lack some key benefits, Snappa still serves a vital role and allows you to throw dice.

 One of our favorite aspects of Beer Die is how different it is from group to group.
 We went to a school where it was played by 3-4 fraternities at the time and each fraternity had its own set of rules.
 If one school can’t even agree on a set of rules, picture how different rules are as you travel across the country.
 What makes Beer Die beautiful is figuring out the rules that work for your group.
 Maybe your group is too good at offense and sinking is too easy, so you play everything is worth one point.
 Maybe your group is a bunch of offensive lineman and FIFA is nearly impossible, so you play traditional FIFA rules.
 And maybe you just learned how to play so you play by the rules on our site.
 None of that matters.
 What matters is that you are playing Beer Die and enjoying the beautiful game.